bwu62/stat240-revamp/docs/06-data-visualization.md

 ## ggplot2

 We will be making all plots using the [ggplot2](https://ggplot2.tidyverse.org) package which is also a core Tidyverse package.
-It offers a robust syntax for easily creating and modifying plots.
+It offers a robust syntax for easily creating and modifying plots ([link to cheat sheet](https://rstudio.github.io/cheatsheets/data-visualization.pdf)).

 When making a ggplot2 plot, it's important to remember **everything is a layer** that you **add onto the base object using `+`** just like adding numbers.
 Whether you're adding a plot, a faceting structure, changing the axes, adding annotations (e.g. title/labels), etc. they're all layers that are added.
 This may seem strange at first, but you'll quickly grasp it in the examples that follow.

 I already have core Tidyverse packages loaded from section \@ref(mean) above, but if you need to load it again make sure to run the following: